oceanprotocol/docs/rewards/df-intro.md

 To estimate your APY effectively, you will need a good understanding of how Passive and Active Rewards work.
 Therefore you should make sure to complete reading the documentation on Data Farming.

-To help you understand Data Farming and APYs and a bit better, [we have provided a couple of scenarios](../user-guides/how-to-df-estimate-apy.md) so you to can easily get an overview of how your yield might behave depending on your decisions.
+To help you understand Data Farming and APYs a bit better, we have provided [a couple of scenarios](../user-guides/how-to-df-estimate-apy.md) so you can easily get an overview of how your yield might behave depending on your decisions.

 ## [GET STARTED DATA FARMING HERE.](https://df.oceandao.org)